 A contract with Kier North Tyneside Limited was established in September 2009, to deliver the housing and public building maintenance, housing programmed works and general capital works for North Tyneside Council.
-The Authority maintains a 20% holding in Kier North Tyneside Limited as a long term investment (200 £1 "A" ordinary shares).
+The Authority has a 20% holding in Kier North Tyneside Limited as a long term investment (200 $\pounds$ 1 "A" ordinary shares).

-Kier North Tyneside Limited was incorporated on 8 June 2009, and started a contract with the Authority on 6 September 2009 which runs to 31 March 2019.
-The Authority has decided not to grant the optional 5 year contract extension and the services will be transferring back to the Authority on 1 April 2019.
-Between 1 April 2017 and 31 March 2018, Kier North Tyneside Limited invoiced the Authority £40.895m (net of VAT) (£40.682m in 2016/17) for completed works and services.
+Kier North Tyneside Limited was incorporated on 8 June 2009, and started a contract with the Authority on 6 September 2009 which ran to 31 March 2019.
+The Authority decided not to grant the optional 5 year contract extension and the services transferred back to the Authority on 1 April 2019.
+Between 1 April 2018 and 31 March 2019, Kier North Tyneside Limited invoiced the Authority £43.743m (net of VAT) (£40.895m in 2017/18) for completed works and services.

-In respect of revenue works, the Authority paid monthly cashflow payments to Kier North Tyneside Limited of £13.281m from April 2017 through to March 2018.
+In respect of revenue works, the Authority paid monthly cashflow payments to Kier North Tyneside Limited of £13.101m from April 2018 through to March 2019.
 Other service streams within the contract are based on monthly invoices for work done.
-The net balance outstanding to Kier North Tyneside Limited in respect of these as at 31 March 2018 was £1.215m net of VAT.
+The net balance outstanding to Kier North Tyneside Limited in respect of these as at 31 March 2019 was £0.670m (net of VAT).

-The Authority received a dividend of £0.250m during 2017/18 (£0.350m in 2016/17) from Kier North Tyneside Limited.
+The Authority received a dividend of £0.250m during 2018/19 (£0.250m in 2017/18) from Kier North Tyneside Limited.

-[A full set of audited accounts for Kier North Tyneside Limited is available for their accounting period ended 30 June 2018.
-These can be obtained from Head of Finance, Kier North Tyneside Limited, Block C, Harvey Combe, Killingworth, Newcastle Upon Tyne NE12 6UB.]
+A full set of audited accounts for Kier North Tyneside Limited is available for their accounting period ended 30 June 2018.
+These can be obtained from Head of Finance, Kier North Tyneside Limited, Block C, Harvey Combe, Killingworth, Newcastle Upon Tyne NE12 6UB.